 Evolution and genomics of Hominoidea; the genetic basis of hominin evoluiton and human diversity, including single gene traits, quantitative traits, and complex traits.
 The structure of the human genome, the associated technologies for genome analysis, methodological approaches to finding genes for traits, and the social implications of genetic knowledge.
 Medical genetics as illustrated by cancer and genetic susceptibility to infection.
 This paper is examined by an unseen written examination paper.

 3) Human Ecology

 Human ecology of disease, emphasizing diseases that significantly contribute to the global burden of mortality and cultural change.
 Diet and nutritional anthropology of human societies.
 Ethno-biology and its cultural ontological and epistemological contextualization, including Traditional Ecological Knowledge (TEK), Ethno-linguistics and the principles of folk-naming and folk-taxonomy of organisms, Local Ecological Knolwedge (LEK) and the significance of place, and practical applications of ethnobiology including biological conservation.
-Ecology of human reproduction, including cultural differences in reproduction strategies.
-From 2017 this paper will be examined by an extended essay and a presentation.
+This paper is examined by an extended essay and a presentation.

 4) Demography and Population